 What biblical and liturgical commentators try to unpack when they discuss the Hebrew family of terms for making memory (zakar) and the Greek terms derived from them (anamnesis) is that essentially to engage in a memorial concerns a particular way of understanding history and of telling time...The Passover of Israel and the paschal mystery of Christ are both events that occurred once and for all and yet they are also events that by their very nature occur still, here and now, in the unique moment of liturgical commemoration.
 The Judaeo-Christian understanding of "making memory" in and through the liturgy means that the saving events that occurred once and for all can be and are experienced still, in the here and now...At the heart of biblical religion and liturgical commemoration are the rabbinic phrases 'To remember is to give life--to forget is to let die' and 'Remembering is in the doing'.

-I find it noted elsewhere that the Mishnah affirms that "in each generation, man out to consider himself as having personally come out of Egypt", that all must consider the Passover as being a thing which happens through themselves, and that they themselves have experienced being delivered from bondage, in keeping with this concept of zakar, to remember.
+I find it noted elsewhere that the Mishnah affirms that "in each generation, man ought to consider himself as having personally come out of Egypt", that all must consider the Passover as being a thing that happens through themselves, and that they themselves have experienced being delivered from bondage, in keeping with this concept of zakar, to remember.

 Room 237 and the two girls are all about zakar and remembrance, about experiencing for oneself in the present not just "as if" but an actual happening.
-The remembrance becomes so real that they deny Dick's assurance that they are but traces of things past, Danny's tenuous confidence that they can't harm, and physically interact with the characters.
+The remembrance becomes so real that they deny Dick's assurance that the experiences are but traces of things past, and Danny's tenuous confidence that they can't harm.
+He is, in fact, injured by something in that room of remembrance, 237.

 To quote myself on Jack's referring to "the white man's burden" in the Gold Room: